 Do Not Attempt to SELL Coaching

 Many of the traditional approaches of imparting new knowledge do not translate into changes in behavior.
 Coaching is a far more effective solution.
 Coaching engages the uniqueness of the individual.
-Coaching is an ongoing relationship that raises awareness, connects the client with their passions and deepest desires and holds them accountable to get the results they want.
+Coaching is an ongoing relationship that raises awareness, connects the client with their passions and deepest desires, helps them move past their doubts, and holds them accountable to get the results they want.
 People grow and change with a coach.
-Coaching doesn't just get results; it gets the most meaningful results.)
+Coaching doesn't just get results; it gets the most meaningful results.

 Take Your Business Seriously